renee-h710/unsupervised-machine-learning-challenge/README.md

 # unsupervised-machine-learning-challenge

-This excerise looks a unsupervised learning.
+This exercise looks a unsupervised learning.

 *Part 1: Prepare the Data*